PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say - NewsBreak

 “The work FTI Consulting’s strategic communications professionals provide for clients in all sectors of the economy is consistent with our company’s climate and net-zero commitments,” he wrote.
 “We continue to cooperate with Committee, just as we have since receiving its initial request.”

-The post PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say appeared first on New Jersey Monitor .
+The post PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say appeared first on Missouri Independent .